-- No-Fault – You and your spouse agree to file for divorce based on “length of separation” rather than any specific fault such as adultery.
+- No-Fault — You and your spouse agree to file for divorce based on a period of separation rather than any specific fault such as adultery.

 The reason that this is the most common type of divorce is that it’s also the easiest way to get divorced in Virginia.

 By filing for an uncontested divorce, you and your spouse don’t have to waste time and resources arguing out the terms of your divorce in front of a judge.

 This can be done informally by mutual agreement or formally through drafting and signing a property settlement agreement.

 Similarly, by filing for a “no-fault” divorce there’s no need to prove any specific reason for your divorce.